General: Types of Microorganisms

 Bacteria are single-cell micro-organisms that are so small you can only see them with a microscope.
 Bacteria present in food cannot be seen, smelled or tasted.
 These bacteria can be good or pathogenic.
 Bacteria are everywhere.
 In the human gut alone, billions of bacteria are divided into hundreds of species.

 Bacteria can multiply rapidly.
 They do this by dividing themselves into two.
 These two new bacteria then divide in two again.
-For example, at room , millions of bacteria can form from a single bacterium in about 7 hours.
+For example, at room , millions of bacteria can form from a single in about 7 hours.
 Bacteria can grow when water and nutrients are present.
 Bacteria grow fastest at a temperature of between 20-40°C. However, they also grow at low temperatures.
 However, they also grow at low temperatures.
 When the products are , the bacteria no longer grow.
 However, they will not die either!
 For bacteria, there doesn’t have to be oxygen.
 Some bacteria grow well with oxygen, but many grow well with little or no oxygen.
 During the growth of the bacteria, the product is “eaten”.
 This creates various products, the best known of which is acid.
 When a lot of growth occurs, the product will also smell and taste sour.
 In the worst case, the product will start to smell.

 Just as with moulds, there are both harmful and beneficial bacteria.
 Some bacteria produce toxins that can make you sick (food poisoning) or even kill you.
 There are also bacteria, which can make you sick (food infection) or kill you.
-The best-known bacteria that cause illness are , and monocytogenes.
+The best-known bacteria that cause illness are , Staphylococcus aureus and .
 These three bacteria can occur in foodstuffs.
 These bacteria will be discussed in more detail later.
 Besides the harmful bacteria, there are also many valuable bacteria.
 For example, certain bacteria are used to prepare cheese and dry goods.
 These take of the ripening of the product.
 However, the beneficial bacteria used for dry sausage, for example, cause spoilage in other products.

 Viruses (Related to the virus table)